-IMO Resolution MSC.530(106) states in 11.3 and 11.4 and their sub-paragraphs how an ECDIS should respond to risk of crossing, dangers, prohibited areas or areas with special conditions, during route planning (11.3) or route monitoring (11.4).
+IMO Resolution MSC.530(106)/Rev.1 states in 11.3 and 11.4 and their sub-paragraphs how an ECDIS should respond to risk of crossing, dangers, prohibited areas or areas with special conditions, during route planning (11.3) or route monitoring (11.4).
 Appendix 4 and Appendix 5 of the same resolution provide details about the areas for which an ECDIS should detect incursions and provide an alert or indication.

 Multiple spatial objects.